mindspore-lab/mindcv/docs/zh/how_to_guides/write_a_new_model.md

   - CellList is just a container that contains a list of neural network layers(Cell).
 The Cells contained by it can be properly registered, and will be visible by all Cell methods.
 We must overwrite the forward calculation, that is, the construct function.

-  - SequentialCell is a container than holds a sequential list of layers(Cell).
+  - SequentialCell is a container that holds a sequential list of layers(Cell).
 The Cells may have a name(OrderedDict) or not(List).
 We don't need to implement forward computation, which is done according to the order of the sequential list.

 - construct